Toda of Pamplona: Family

-Regency
+Rule

 With the death of her brother-in-law King Jimeno in 931, Queen Toda became regent and guardian for her young son, García Sánchez I. In 934 Toda signed a treaty pledging allegiance to her nephew Abd-ar-Rahman III, and released hostages of the Banu Di n-Nun clan, the caliph confirming the rule of her son García (this has sometimes been interpreted as an act of the Caliph to liberate García from his mother's direct control).
 This led to the rebellion in Falces by a count Fortún Garcés, an "irascible man who hated Muslims", the uprising being suppressed with Cordoban arms.
 Toda violated her treaty in 937, forcing a punitive campaign.

 During several stretches she appears in the royal charters of the kingdom to the exclusion of her daughter-in-law, the queen, from 947 to 955, and again in 959.
-In 958 she was ruling her own subkingdom, in the area of Degio and Lizarra, towns not otherwise identified.
+In 958 she was ruling her own subkingdom, in the area of "Deio" and "Lizarrara".

 The same year, she took an interest in the health of her Leonese grandson Sancho I, whose obesity was largely responsible for his dethronement.
 Toda requested the assistance of Abd-ar-Rahman III, the Caliphate of Córdoba being renowned for its physicians.
 The caliph sent her his Jewish physician Hasdai ibn Shaprut, who promised to cure Sancho on condition that Toda visit the city of Córdoba.
 Therefore, Toda, her son García Sánchez I of Pamplona and grandson Sancho I of León, nobles and clergymen arrived in Córdoba, where they were received with full honors and amid much pomp.
 The arrival of this Christian queen in the capital of an Islamic caliphate enhanced Abd-ar-Rahman III's prestige among his subjects, and is considered a landmark in the history of medieval diplomacy.
 Sancho's medical treatment was successful, and he was "relieved from his excessive corpulence."